 Select a DBMS.
-For information about supported databases, see "Supported Database Configurations" in System Requirements and Supported Platforms for Oracle WebLogic Server at
+For information about supported databases, see "Supported Configurations" in What's New in Oracle WebLogic Server.

 3.3.1.4 Selecting a JDBC Driver

 When creating a JDBC data source using the Administration Console, you are prompted to select a JDBC driver class.
 The Administration Console provides most of the more common driver class names and in most cases tries to help you construct the URL as required by the driver.
 You should verify, however, that the URL is as you want it before asking the console to test it.
 The driver you select must be in the classpath on all servers on which you intend to deploy the data source.
 Some but not all JDBC drivers listed in the Administration Console are shipped (and/or are already in the classpath) with WebLogic Server: